 - Make sure you’re not harvesting near a roadway or other areas of chemical runoff

-For more safety tips on foraging for wild edibles, click here.
+For more safety tips on foraging for wild edibles, see Edible Wild Food.

-Foraging For Wild Edibles On Our Land- We will never starve
+We Will Never Starve Foraging For Wild Edibles On Our Land

 Then I am reminded of the verse Mathew 6:25-27